-- 5.5.8 Mixed Use Areas 'B' as identified in Map XX-6-Land Use Structure Plan will consist of a broad range of commercial, residential and institutional uses, and will be developed with primarily mixed use, medium-density development in the form of mid-rise buildings and street-oriented townhouses while allowing for retail, service and office uses. - 5.5.9 Development in Mixed Use Areas 'B' will have buildings that are built at, or close to, the streetline, building bases that are developed at a pedestrian-scale height and provide appropriate transition to lower-scale neighbourhoods.
+- g) Mixed Use Areas 'B' as identified in Map 52-6-Land Use Structure will consist of a broad range of commercial, residential and institutional uses, and will be developed with primarily mixed use, medium-density development in the form of mid-rise buildings and street-oriented townhouses while allowing for retail, service and office uses. - h) Development in Mixed Use Areas 'B' will have buildings that are built at, or close to, the streetline, building bases that are developed at a pedestrian-scale height and provide appropriate transition to lower-scale neighbourhoods.